Union Solidarity and Development Party

+History

+Establishment

+The USDP was formed on 29 April 2010 by Thein Sein and senior military officers who had retired from the armed forces, in the lead-up to the 2010 Myanmar general election.
+On 6 July 2010, the military junta permitted its predecessor, the Union Solidarity and Development Association (USDA), to dissolve itself and transfer its assets and office to the USDP.
+This included assets from the USDA's conglomerate, the Myan Gon Myint group of companies, which had interests in key sectors of Myanmar's economy.

+2010 election

+The USDP won the 2010 general election, which was boycotted by the opposition.

 On 2 May 2011, Shwe Mann assumed the office as temporary chairman of USDP.
 Htay Oo as deputy chairman, Aung Thaung and Thein Zaw as Secretary 1 and 2.
 Maung Oo was appointed as Disciplinary Official of the USDP.
 Former Yangon Mayor Aung Thein Lin was appointed to lead the USDP's Yangon branch.

 On 16 October 2012, Thein Sein was re-elected as the chairman of the Union Solidarity and Development Party (USDP) at the USDP's first party conference in Naypyidaw.

-As of October 2022, USDP leadership is as follows: